axoflow/axosyslog-core-docs/content/docs/chapter-sources/section-sources-how-work/_index.md

 ```

 Define a source only once.
 The same source can be used in several log paths.
-Duplicating sources causes `syslog-ng` to open the source (TCP/IP port, file, and so on) more than once, which might cause problems.
+Duplicating sources causes AxoSyslog to open the source (TCP/IP port, file, and so on) more than once, which might cause problems.
 For example, include the `/dev/log` file source only in one source statement, and use this statement in more than one log path if needed.

 {{% alert title="Warning" color="warning" %}}